glennblock/api-response-tester/README.md

 API Response Tester

-A simple, configurable webhook server that returns static NDJSON responses.
-This server accepts any URL and returns a configurable response payload in Newline Delimited JSON (NDJSON) format.
+A simple, configurable webhook server that returns static responses.
+This server accepts any URL and returns a configurable response payload.
+The default is ndjson.

 ## Features